Good news: ‘bad news’ doesn’t mean you should bail from the market.

 In fact, pulling out of the market during times of volatility could cost you a lot in potential returns.

-As an educator, there’s a certain comfort that comes from knowing what the future will bring when it comes to your finances.
-For example, you have a good pension in place, so you know that down the road you will have retirement income that you will be able to count on.
+As a member of the education community, there’s a certain level of comfort that comes from knowing what the future will bring when it comes to your finances.
+For example, as a pension member, you know that down the road you will have retirement income that you will be able to count on.

 However, when you’re invested in a market that has seen its fair share of volatility recently, the only thing that is certain is uncertainty — and that can be scary.

-Educators Advisory Support Associate Nanaki Vij consistently reminds clients to stick to their long-term objectives when markets are volatile.
+Educators Certified Financial Planner professional Darryl Martella consistently reminds clients to stick to their long-term objectives when markets are volatile.

-“Time in the market is better than timing the market”, says Nanaki.
+“Time in the market is better than timing the market”, says Darryl.
 “Even with significant declines, an investor who stayed in the market over the past number of years has still had positive returns.”
-It’s also important to remember that you most likely worked with a financial advisor to create a plan that works for you, and that plan was designed to weather a few storms like this one.
+It’s also important to remember that if you worked with a financial advisor to create a plan that works for you, that plan was most likely designed to weather a few storms like this one.

 And we’re not just being positive with that statement.
-The chart below shows how much more your investments increase in value if you stay invested:
+The chart below shows how much more your investments increase in value by staying invested over time:*

-Scenario 2: During periods of volatility/uncertainty, you pulled out of the market for the top 10 days over the 10-year period (an average of 1 day per year).
-Instead of receiving 7.6% return, your return would have diminished to 1.3%.
+Scenario 2: During periods of volatility/uncertainty, you pulled out of the market for the best 1 week over the 20-year period.
+Instead of receiving 8.3% return, your return would have diminished to 7.7%.

-Scenario 3: During periods of volatility/uncertainty, you pulled out of the market for the top 50 days over the 10-year period (an average of 1 week per year).
-Instead of receiving 7.6% return, your return would have diminished to -10.3%, a material difference of nearly 18%!
+Scenario 3: During periods of volatility/uncertainty, you pulled out of the market for the best 5 weeks over the 20-year period.
+Instead of receiving 8.3% return, your return would have diminished to 6.2%.

 The reaction of the markets to major historical events also shows that the market rebounds.